gatemediang/EcommerceProductsPage/README.md

 # EcommerceProductsPage

-This poject is an Ecommerce Product Page design with HTML and CSS
+This poject is an Ecommerce Product Page design with HTML, CSS, & Javascript

 ![EcommerceProductsPage](/images/collections.PNG)